 The Problem Of Trying To Parent My Child Beyond Childhood

 In my post Dealing with Guilt and Hashgacha Pratit, I discussed how G-d has a plan for me and orchestrates my every life event.
 I do what I can do within human limitations, but beyond that, it’s up to Him.
-Grief over the death of my child is bad enough.
+I’m suffering from child loss and grief over the death of my child is bad enough.
 Feelings of guilt shouldn’t push its way into my life as well.

 As a Parent, I Know What’s Best For My Child’s Wellbeing